Lemon Lime Philodendron vs Neon Pothos (Key Differences)

 It’s important to note that both plants are considered poisonous if ingested.
 The Neon Pothos’ leaves and stems contain saponins, which can cause gastrointestinal irritation if eaten.

-Which is better, pothos or Philodendron?
+Which is better, Pothos or Philodendron?

+As you can see, there are many differences between Neon Pothos and Lemon Lime philodendron plants.
 While both are easy to care for as houseplants, they have different ideal growing conditions and produce different flowers (or no flowers at all, in the case of the Pothos plant).

 However, the better option is ultimately up to the individual grower.
 For example, Neon Pothos is a great option if you want a plant that is easy to care for and can tolerate a wide range of growing conditions.